Sparticuz/chromium/README.md

 const puppeteer = require("puppeteer-core");
 const chromium = require("@sparticuz/chromium");

-// Optional: If you'd like to use the new headless mode. "shell" is the default.
-// NOTE: Because we build the shell binary, this option does not work.
-//       However, this option will stay so when we migrate to full chromium it will work. chromium.setHeadlessMode = true;

 // Optional: If you'd like to disable webgl, true is the default. chromium.setGraphicsMode = false;